tbradbury/learning-site/md-posts/ecs-basics.md

 **lb.tf**

-Set up our load balancer so traffic is distubuted accross our container (we only have one so a little pointless but if you add more):
+Set up our load balancer so traffic is distubuted across our containers (we only have one so this is a little pointless but if you add more):

 ```
 resource "aws_alb" "main" {